-If you need to Net or Dr Roof Patch patch, use the brand you Rutland gives you the same built-in dependability that your grandfather trusted since the 1920's.
+If you need to patch, use the brand you can trust.
+Rutland gives you Roof Patch the same built-in dependability that your grandfather trusted since the 1920's.

 Wet or Dry Roof Cement

 Brush or trowel on in the worst weather to stop water damage instantly.
-Excellent adhesion
+Excellent adhesion on wet surfaces.